 2. Canon EOS R5

-• High-speed continuous shooting of up to 12 fps with Mechanical Shutter and up to 20 fps electronic (silent) shutter.
+- High-Speed Shooting: High-speed continuous shooting of up to 12 fps with mechanical shutter and up to 20 fps using electronic (silent) shutter — a large step-up in our EOS R-series line of mirrorless cameras

 Announced in July 2020 along with the EOS R6, the Canon EOS R5 is a mid-range-to-professional full-time mirrorless camera.
 But despite the sequence in the model number and some similarities, the EOS R5 is not a predecessor of the EOS R6.
 Instead, these two mirrorless cameras are aimed at different types of professional photography.